percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/virtual/virtualbox.md

 ### Reconfigure with UI

-To reconfigure with the UI:
+To reconfigure the interface with the UI:
 {.power-number}

 1. Click *Settings*.